 To keep your vehicle running its best, you need to stay on top of the regular maintenance schedule.
 Performing regular oil changes and air filter replacements plays a huge role in how efficient the engine runs.

 If you skip these appointments, you allow the engine to run harshly, which uses up more fuel.
-Thankfully, you don’t need to perform oil changes as frequently today, with some cars able to go 10,000 miles between changes with synthetic oil.
+Thankfully, you don’t need to perform oil changes as frequently today, with some cars able to go 10,000 miles between changes with modern synthetic oil.

 If you are driving on hilly or mountainous terrain, you are going to see a drop in fuel economy.
 The same is true if you are driving down dirt roads that require more power to navigate.

 If you drive an electric car, you know that running the accessories can quickly affect the driving range.
 However, the same is true in your gas-powered vehicle, with a dramatic drop in fuel economy for everything you choose to run.
 After all, power needs to be supplied from somewhere to run these electronics!

 If you turn on the air conditioning, your vehicle drops fuel economy slightly, but the same can be true if you open your windows and allow for more drag.
 When cars are tested by the EPA, the air conditioning isn’t running, so it’s hard to replicate the same numbers, especially on the warmest days.